MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Together Wendy R Wolf and Susana Dumett invite listeners into a revolution of presence—beginning within and rippling outward to heal the collective.

 🪶 Next step:

 Paste your full speaker-labeled dialogue into the first section.

 Save and file it as shown above.

-Tomorrow, drop in Episode 2 and I’ll build the next package automatically in the same structure.
+Tomorrow, drop in Episode 2 and I'll build the next package automatically in the same structure.

 ---
 🐬 You said: